play_arrow

 So that leads me to my pet peeve section.

 Well, my pet peeve on this topic has to do with the fact that there is so many treats on the market.
 For this reason, as I talked about in my podcast on questions we get asked, I cannot help with descriptions of a treat that your dog likes as “Oh, it’s brown, and they are like a stick!”.
 Nor can I answer the question “Will my dog like these?”.
 I don’t know only you know.
 So because there are so many treats available, take a photo of the bag or box, write down the product and make note of where you purchased the treat.
 Again, no one store will have every treat.
-And take into consideration the quality of the treats you are getting.
+And take into consideration the quality of the treat you are getting.
 And for me, I like to support locally made treats with ingredients sourced from my country.
 So by all means treat your pet.
-I love treats too.
+I love a treat too.
 So why wouldn’t they?
 I love the wide eyed look and the tail wagging or the little paw that pulls my hand towards them when I have a treat in it.
 The look of sheer ecstasy when my cat licks like the dickens on his push up tube treat, just entertains us so much.
 Of course we videotape that.

 Support The Show